 Involved with school governance, subsidised housing and green space regeneration, she has long wished to transfer her energies and passions to realise and promote aspects of Corfu's existing array of riches to a wider audience and introduce new visitors to the place she loves.
 Annabelle's aim is that a celebration of the arts, both local and invited from elsewhere, in this special and beautiful place, will attract attention to Corfu in an unexpected, different and unique way.

 Alex Preston is the prize-winning author of three novels, including In Love and War, which was selected for BBC Radio 4’s Book at Bedtime.
 Alex appears regularly on BBC Radio and television.
 He writes for The Telegraph, Harper’s Bazaar and The Economist as well as for the Observer’s New Review.
 He holds a PhD on Violence in the Modern Novel from UCL and teaches Creative Writing at the University of Kent.
 His most recent book, As Kingfishers Catch Fire: Birds and Books, is an illustrated and visually stunning exploration of birds in literature, from Ovid to Ted Hughes.
 Alex nurtures a deep and abiding love of Greece and Corfu.
 He is a long-distance runner and swimmer and traversed the Hellespont as part of the Year of Troy celelbrations in 2018.
 His work is published in Greek by Papadopoulos Publishing and Alex has written a regular monthly column for Epsilon Magazine in Athens.

-Nikos Louvros, born in Corfu Town, co-founded CricketCorfu and now the Corfu Literary Festival with his wife, Annabelle.
-Niko is a passionate chef, traveller, event organiser and travel consultant and has lived in London for many years, never losing his affection for his home island, describing the UK as his lover but Kerkyra as his mother.
+Nikos Louvros, born in Corfu Town, co-founded CricketCorfu and the Corfu Literary Festival with his wife, Annabelle.
+Niko was a passionate chef, traveller, event organiser and travel consultant and lived in London for many years, never losing his affection for his home island, describing the UK as his lover but Kerkyra as his mother.